MartaKliuchnik/hospital-appointment-scheduler/README.md

 Status code: **400 Bad Request**

-Description: The provided first name, last name, email address or password is not in a valid format.
+Description: The provided first name, last name, phone number, email address or password is not in a valid format.

 ```
 {
-   "error": "First name, last name, email, and password are required fields"
+   "error": "Invalid input: all fields are required and must be in a valid format."
 }
 ```